Last Updated on

 The classic 60/40 portfolio is often the benchmark portfolio when comparing portfolios.
-The 60/40 portfolio is split between stocks (60%) and bonds (40%).
-It is the most simple portfolio and it has countless variations.
+The 60/40 investment portfolio is split between stocks (60%) and bonds (40%).
+It is one of the most simple portfolios, and it has countless variations.

 The 60/40 Portfolio – The Classic Portfolio